 Don’t neglect your scalp health.
 Just because you’re locs look tremendous and healthy doesn’t mean your head is sufficient.
 Always remember to review and inspect along with regular hair care periodically.

-GYPSY VS BOHEMIAN VS GODDESS VS MERMAID
+GYPSY VS BOHEMIAN

-You can either let your hair down for those insta-worthy pictures, part them sideways for a softer and chicer look, or bun it up if you want.
+You can either let your hair down for those insta-worthy pictures, part them sideways for a softer and chicer look or bun it up if you want.
 You can also go for some extra glam by adding some accessories or dyed hair in your locs.

-The locs of a gypsy are soft.
-Similar to human hair, these faux locs feel lightweight on your head.
+And feels lightweight on your head.
 That means no headache, neck pain, or whatsoever.
 They are thick, free-flowing, and perfect for everyday wear.
 They give your locs a voluminous look and are finger-friendly as well.
 The length of your locs in this style should be either shoulder length or up to the waist.

 HOW LONG DOES CROCHET GYPSY LOCS TAKE?

-2 – 4 HOURS ON AVERAGE FOR CROCHET INDIVIDUAL LOCS.
+2 – 4 HOURS ON AVERAGE FOR CROCHET INDIVIDUAL LOCS

 Typically our stylist starts the timer after the client’s head has been fully cornrowed or braided.
 The faux locs crochet already come pre-rolled, and your only crocheting the locs into box braids or cornrows.
 Because of this, you don’t need much time at all to complete this.
 You can choose any hair length you want before you order.
 Just remember to check the hair material.
 We do recommend a shiny synthetic fiber for this hair styling.